yojee/yojee-developer-portal/docs/guides/dsp-integration-guide.md

 > ### Note
 >
-> Note: To retrieve tasks pending assignment, use the Request Query Parameters as listed below.
+> To retrieve tasks pending assignment, use the Request Query Parameters as listed below.

 ###### Sample Curl Command